holunda-io/camunda-bpm-taskpool/docs/reference-guide/components/camunda-taskpool-collector.md

 !!! note
       If you want to implement a custom enrichment, please provide your own implementation of the interface `VariablesEnricher`
       (register a Spring Component of the type) and set the property `polyflow.integration.collector.camunda.task.enricher.type` to `custom`.

+!!! warning
+      Avoid using a classic Camunda `TaskListener` which modifies process variables on task creation, since changes of those listeners can't be used during task enrichment.
+A proper way to modify instance or task variables is to implement an ordered Spring
+      `EventListener` listening on `DelegateTask`, put it before the enricher by providing `@Order(TaskEventCollectorService.ORDER - 80)` and scope the event listener to the task of your interest using condition: `@EventListener(condition = "#delegateTask.taskDefinitionKey.equals('my-task-key') && #delegateTask.eventName.equals('create')")`

 ### Data Correlation